zucchero2304/quickshot-surveys/README.md

 Node and NPM have to be installed.

 Inside root folder:
-npm install to install dependencies listed in package.json Create config folder with config.env file containing appropriate environmental variables. nodemon server to start the server
+npm install to install dependencies listed in package.json
+Create config folder with config.env file containing appropriate environmental variables.
+nodemon server to start the server

 Inside client folder:
-npm install to install dependencies listed in package.json npm start
+npm install to install dependencies listed in package.json
+npm start

-The app should launch under localhost:3000
+The app should launch umnder localhost:3000